mkjeff/secs4net/README.md

     ```
     > `IMemoryOwner<T>`, `Item` and `SecsMessage` have implemented `IDisposable` don't forget to Dispose it when they don't need anymore.
     Otherwise, the array will not return to the pool till GC collects.

+    > Be aware that the max encoded bytes length in a single Item was `16,777,215`.

+    Sometimes, we will split a large raw data into many separated items.
+    In that case, creating the Item from sliced `Memory<T>` is more efficient.